 |

-File types supported (a * indicates the author has not tested the file import):
+Bitmap file types supported (a * indicates the author has not tested the file import):

-.ani (Animation Cursor)
+.ani (Windows Animated Cursor)*

 .bmp (Windows Bitmap)

-.cur (Windows cursor)
+.cur (Windows Cursor)

 .gif (GIF: Graphic Interchange Format)

-.icns (Apple Icon Image icon icon)
+.icns (Apple Icon Image)

 .ico (Windows icon)